 The fear of an inferior wash for your white shirts or an embarrassing choice of wine rears its ugly head… why risk the social shame, feelings of regret, or the lighter wallet?

-It is also true that these days, younger generations (such as Millennials) are more willing to try new brands and products, due to the prevalence of customer reviews, cheap deals or trials, and Instagram influencers who promote up-and-coming small businesses (rather than big established brands).
+It is also true that these days, younger generations are more willing to try new brands and products due to the prevalence of customer reviews, cheap deals or trials, and Instagram influencers who promote up-and-coming small businesses (rather than big established brands).

-However, this is dependent on the type of product (e.g. this works more effectively for fast fashion at a low price point than for supermarket staples), the target audience (age, income, life stage, attitudinal factors, etc.) and the buying environment (it’s more effective online than in store).
+However, this is dependent on the type of product (for example, this is far more effective for fast fashion at a low price point than for supermarket staples), the target audience (age, income, life stage and attitudinal factors) and the buying environment (it’s more effective online than in store).

 Ghosting your brand.

-In fact, shoppers may even walk away from a purchase if the decision seems too hard (check out our blog 'The Paradox of Choice' to get the important details on this HERE).
+In fact, shoppers may even walk away from a purchase if the decision seems too hard (check out our blog 'The Paradox of Choice').

 Their decision-making becomes thwarted by fear and they simply do nothing.
 People regularly walk out of shops empty handed, not because the prices were too high, but because they weren’t able to make a decision.

 “Psychologists refer to this as a “status quo bias,” a form of inertia based on loss aversion.
 In other words, people feel a strong bias toward doing nothing or maintaining their current or previous decisions.”

 “...people generally prefer status quo—even if they say (or their actions suggest) they’re open to new ideas or ways of doing things”.

 Why fix what ain’t broke?
 Well, even if it is a little bit broken, can I be bothered to search out an alternative (one that might not even turn out to be an improvement!)?
 (Cue perfume dilemma in the duty-free section of the airport.
 Totally relatable, amiright?)